fra-89/BASIC_CHAT_TEMPLATE/README.md

 # basic_chat_template

+chatbot created with the help of satvik and the fast build with ai team, the original project (I put the link here: https://github.com/satvik314/basic_chat_template.git) I modified it by adding a language change in Italian, Spanish and German. the chatbot keeps in memory the first 3 questions that the user asks it.
+The api used are from together.ai

 # 🗣️ Conversational Chatbot with Streamlit and LangChain

 This project demonstrates a simple chat interface for interacting with large language models (LLMs) using Streamlit and LangChain.
 It allows you to engage in natural conversations with LLMs like OpenAI's GPT-3.5-turbo or Google's Gemini-pro.